 When the family relocated to New York in 1900, Mrs. Nesbit carried with her a handful of letters of introduction for Evelyn from the Philadelphia artists, with which she approached James Carroll Beckwith.
 In no time at all, she became among the most sought-after artists’ models in the city.
 The face of Evelyn Nesbit graced advertisements, magazine covers, and souvenir items.

 She was New York’s first pin-up girl, featuring on corporate calendars and vignette photo postcards.

-Evelyn soon tired of modelling and turned to the stage.
+Evelyn soon tired of modeling and turned to the stage.
 It was while dancing as a chorus girl that she caught the eye of the 47-year-old wealthy socialite, Stanford White.
 Evelyn was either 14 or 16-years-old at the time.

 White was a widely-known, talented American architect who designed the arch in Washington Square Park and the second iteration of Madison Square Garden.
-White was not only a famous architect but also notorious for his promiscuity, fondness for young girls and bedroom experimentation.
+White was not only a famous architect but also notorious for his promiscuity, fondness for young girls, and bedroom experimentation.